Pair-Density-Wave in the Strong Coupling Limit of the Holstein-Hubbard model

 We perform DMRG on triangular cylinders with $N_x \times N_y$ sites with open boundary conditions in the $x$-direction and periodic boundary conditions in the $y$-direction.
 The $x$-direction is aligned with a primitive vector, as shown in Fig.~\ref{fig:lattice}. $\hat{e}_{a=1}=(1,0)$, $\hat{e}_{a=2,3}=(\frac{1}{2},\pm \frac{\sqrt{3}}{2})$ are the three primitive vectors of the triangular lattice.
 The compactification of the lattice to a cylinder restricts us to $N_y$ even.
 The momentum values in the $y$-direction take values $k_y = \frac{m}{N_y}\frac{4\pi}{\sqrt{3}}$, $m\in \mathbb{Z}$, indicated in Fig.~\ref{fig:BZ}.
 We will primarily focus on the two-leg case but some key findings are also verified in the four- and six-leg cases.
 Note that two-leg cylinders can be flattened to be a purely one-dimensional chain by simply neglecting the $y$ coordinate of each site, so we plot the data for all sites in the two-leg case.
 All the DMRG data collected are obtained from the lowest energy state out of five trials with independently randomized initial states and all the results shown (unless otherwise stated) are extrapolated to zero truncation error, utilizing data collected with six truncation errors ranging from $3\times 10^{-6}$ to $1\times 10^{-7}$.
-We have checked our results do not change significantly down to truncation error $7 \times 10^{-11}$, corresponding to keeping bond dimensions up to $m=4320$.
+In the two-leg case, we have checked our results do not change significantly down to truncation error $7 \times 10^{-11}$, corresponding to keeping bond dimensions up to $m=4320$.
 The correlation functions shown are averaged over all legs of the ladder, taking $N_0=5N_y$ different reference sites $\vec{r}_0$ centered around the middle of the system.
-All data involving sites within $N_x/4$ to the open boundary are discarded to reduce finite size effects.
+All data involving sites within $N_x/4$ to the open boundary are discarded, i.e. we only retain the data on the interval $x\in [N_x/4, 3N_x/4]$, to reduce boundary effects.
 Thus, each structure factor we compute utilizes the data on $N=N_xN_y/2$ sites.